-What have we learnt in the three years of Nirbhaya?
+What have we learnt in the six years of Nirbhaya?

 Why?
 Is it really that difficult?
 I have no intentions of politicizing the matter, but if it so happens, then so be it.
 Shouldn’t every serious issue be a matter of political discourse?
 It sometimes seems that the working class women are not very attractive vote banks.
 That is one part of the problem, a small one.

 The bigger one is the reactions to series of nonsense, those are worthless of being called a remark, that is put forward by political leaders and social figures as reasons.
 Can any reason be reason enough to let somebody assault a woman’s integrity?